THE THINKING EQUESTRIAN

 Picture

-As another example, here is a photo of Allotta Smokey (barn name Smokey), an AQHA registered quarterhorse mare taken in 1994 when she was twelve years old.
+As another example, here is a photo of Allotta Smoke (barn name Smokey), an AQHA registered quarterhorse mare taken in 1994 when she was twelve years old.

 Picture